Condo Insurance

 Liability Protection

-Protects you if someone is injured inside your unit or if an accident in your condo (like a water leak) damages other units or common areas.
-Covers claims and legal defense.
+Coverage to protect you if someone is injured inside your unit or if there is damage to other units or common areas due to an accident from inside your condo (like a water leak).

 Additional Living Expenses

-Pays for hotel/rent and extra costs if you can't live in your condo during repairs.
+Coverage for extra costs if you can't live in your condo during repairs.

 Building Ordinance & Code Upgrades